kerberos-io/agent/README.md

     cd web
     yarn start

- This will start a webserver on port `3000`.
+ This will start a webserver and launches the web app on port `3000`.

- #### Build

- After making changes you can run the `yarn build` command, this will create a build artifact and move it to the `machinery/www` folder.
-By restarting the `machinery` and navigating to `8080` you will see the React webpage (including your changes) visualised.
+ ## Building for Production

+ Running Kerberos Open Source in production only require a single binary to run.
+Nevertheless, we have two parts, the `machinery` and the `web`, we merge them during build time.
+So this is what happens.

+ ### Web

+ To build the Kerberos Open Source web app, you simply have to run the `build` command of `yarn`.
+This will create a `build` directory inside the `web` directory, which contains a minified version of the React application.
+Other than that, we [also move](https://github.com/kerberos-io/opensource/blob/master/web/package.json#L16) this `build` directory to the `machinery` directory.

+    cd web
+    yarn build

+ ### Machinery

+ Building the `machinery` is also super easy 🚀, by using `go build` you can create a single binary which ships it all; thank you Golang.
+After building you will endup with a binary called `main`, this is what contains everything you need to run Kerberos Open Source.

+ Remember the build step of the `web` part, during build time we move the build directory to the `machinery` directory.
+Inside the `machinery` web server we reference this application.
+This makes it possible to just a have single web server that runs it all.

+    cd machinery
+    go build

  ## FAQ

  #### 1. Why a mono repo?